Last update: June 12, 2019

 Used parenterally to treat hypotension derived from spinal or epidural anesthesia due to its peripheral vasoconstrictor effects and improvement of heart tone.

-Used orally as a bronchodilator mixed in preparations for colds, bronchitis and asthma.
+Used orally as a bronchodilator and nasal decongestant mixed in preparations for colds, bronchitis and asthma.

 Used illegaly as a psychostimulant and for weight loss, with serious health risks (van der Hoof 2002, Gruber 1998).